Gifford Miller: Career

 Although Miller had the most money of any of the candidates in the Democratic field, as well as many key endorsements, he suffered severe reversals of fortune in the final month of the primary.
 He failed to get backing from much of the entrenched local Democratic Party machinery.
 A news report concerning his voter-information mailings was released close to the primary election date.
 It was alleged that Gifford's aides initially originally stated the mailings cost only $37,000, but later stated they cost taxpayers $1.6 million (which was well within the average of mailing costs for City Council members). $37,000 would have been by far the lowest of all City Council members.
 While Miller's aide disputed that the figure $37,000 was ever offered, it had already been run as a news story during the election week.
 Miller also held that his $1.5 million of his fund was exempt from the primary's $5.7 million spending limit as it was self-financed which caused a spat with the New York City Campaign Finance Board.
 While Miller vigorously maintained his position, he ended the dispute by canceling over $500,000 in important final stage advertisements, negating his spending edge.
 Miller saw much of his potential support drift to Congressman Anthony Weiner.
 In the end, Miller placed fourth in the primary field with 10.19%.

 In the fall of 2006, Miller was a teacher at New York University's College of Arts and Science, leading a Freshman Honors Seminar, entitled "Governing Gotham" on public policy and urban planning in New York City.
 He also runs a strategic consulting firm, Miller Strategies, and a real estate investment firm.
 Miller serves on the board of a hedge fund and numerous non-profit groups, including Friends of the High Line, NYC Outward Bound and the New York Academy of Medicine.

 Personal life

-He lives in Manhattan with his wife, Pamela Addison, and their two sons, Marshall Legend and Addison Lad. and he is a great Liverpool fan.
+He lives in Manhattan with his wife, Pamela Addison, and their two sons, Marshall Legend and Addison Lad.